Alabama State Route 160: History

-Prior to 1971, this highway was designated as Blount CR 8.
+Before 1971, this highway was designated as Blount CR 8.
 The western terminus of SR 160 is currently approximately 25 mi north of downtown Birmingham.
 Until the late 1990s, the path of SR 160 between Hayden and Cleveland traveled through a largely rural area of the county.
 As urban sprawl from Birmingham has begun to spread into Blount County, numerous new subdivisions have begun to develop along the highway.
 Much of the growth in northern Jefferson County and Blount County is in expectation of the long-anticipated construction of the Northern Beltline which has been given the designation I-422.
 The expected date for the completion of this route is 2020.

 As a result of the residential and commercial development along this highway, there are plans to widen it to four lanes.
 However, such plans are still under development.
 As of June 2009, they are still several years away from becoming reality.
 Due to increased traffic, and the fact that the highway is still a narrow two-lane through winding, hilly country, there has been an increase in deadly auto accidents along this roadway including an accident on November 29, 2007, which took the lives of three Hayden High School cheerleaders – senior, Courtney Nicely, and sophomores, Whitney Bradford and Sarah Casey.
 Two years later, on September 19, 2009, Kimberly "Kimmi" Jones Colley was hit head-on, and died two weeks later.
 That death spurred the formation of an organization for the purpose of holding Governor Bob Riley and the state accountable for a campaign promise made by Riley in April 2006 to fast-track construction work to make SR 160 safe.